getbubblenow/javicle/README.md

 ### Supported Operations
 Today, JVCL supports seven basic operations.

-Each header below links to an example from the JVCL test suite.
+For each operation listed below, the header links to an example from the JVCL test suite.

 ### [scale](src/test/resources/tests/test_scale.jvcl)
 Scale a video asset from one size to another.
 Scaling can be proportional or anamorphic.